dvsa/front-end/README.md

 ## Login credentials

+If you'd like to access the library and prototypes, log in as below.
-The prototype system is password protected to prevent users accidentally accessing what may like real Government Services.
-If you'd like to access the library and prototypes, log in with:
+The prototype system is password protected to prevent users accidentally accessing what may look like a real Government Service.

 User: admin
 Password: dvsa